crusher-dev/documentation/blog/2020-10-19-grafana-tutorial.md

 1. **Data source** - this is how you tell Grafana where your data is stored and how you want to access it.
-For the purposes of our tutorial, we will have a QuestDB server running and we will access it via Postgres Wire using the PostgreSQL data source plugin.
+For the purposes of our tutorial, we will have a Crusher server running and we will access it via Postgres Wire using the PostgreSQL data source plugin.
 2. **Dashboard** - A group of widgets that are displayed together on the same screen.